webequate/webequate/README.md

 # Allen Johnson
+## Senior Software Engineer - Front End / Full Stack
-I am a full stack software engineer based in Denver, Colorado.
+Hello!
+My name is Allen and I am a senior software engineer based in Denver, Colorado.
 <br><br>
 I am actively looking for a new opportunity as a remote Front End Software Engineer or Full Stack Software Engineer!
 <br><br>